 3. If complaints are received, no official announcement of the results shall be made until all complaints have been resolved.

 4. The Office of Student Affairs shall report to the Academic Registrar (as Secretary to the Senate) before the end of May the name of the elected candidate for official appointment by the Chairman of the Senate.

-1. An elected student member of the Senate shall resign from his/her membership by written notice addressing to the Academic Registrar as Secretary to the Senate and the Office of Student Affairs if he/she is unable discharge his/her duties during the period of appointment owing to the following:
+1. An elected student member of the Senate shall resign from his/her membership by written notice addressing to the Academic Registrar as Secretary to the Senate and the Office of Student Affairs if he/she is unable to discharge his/her duties during the period of appointment owing to the following:

-(a) He/she ceases to be registered as an undergraduate student, or a postgraduate student;
+a.
+He/she ceases to be registered as an undergraduate student, or a postgraduate student;

 1. A by-election shall be ordered owing to the following:

-(a) He/she resigns from his/her membership and the resignation takes effect at least six months preceding the end of his/her term of office;
+a.
+An elected student member resigns from his/her membership and the resignation takes effect at least six months preceding the end of his/her term of office;

-(c) No nomination is received during the Nomination Period.
+c.
+No nomination is received during the Nomination Period.

 1. The interpretation of these regulations shall rest with the Senate.